vadvolo/milos-automation/lab/topologies/lab10_dc_cisco/README.md

 #### Interface shutdown generator

-The generator sets `no shutdown` to every interface on the device.
+The generator sets `no shutdown` to every interface on the d.

 - [Interface shutdown generator src](./src/lab_generators/shutdown.py)